liferay/sennajs.com/src/pages/docs/fullyFunctional/screens.md

 Senna.js provides a special type of route handler, or interface, called `senna.Screen`.
 This in itself is not an active class, rather, it merely defines the screen interface methods and demonstrates how to use the API.
 The real magic happens when we extend `senna.Screen`.

-We knew this might be a little tricky at first, so we creating our own extention: `senna.HTMLScreen`- the default screen we created to make Senna.js ready to work straight out of the box.
+We knew this might be a little tricky at first, so we created our own extention: `senna.HTMLScreen` - the default screen for Senna.js straight out of the box.

 </article>